Filming locations of hit suspense show become popular tourist attractions

 The video went viral on the internet and had been viewed almost 20 million times as of Tuesday.

-The show has gained unprecedented high praises among Chinese netizens, and the hashtag for the show has gained more than 5 billion views on Sina Weibo as of Tuesday.
+The show has gained unprecedented high praise among Chinese netizens, and the hashtag for the show has gained more than 5 billion views on Sina Weibo as of Tuesday.

 Since it premiered on Chinese streaming platform iQIYI on June 16, the drama has remained at the top of the most popular dramas on leading Chinese media review site Douban, where it has a high score of 8.9/10.